TULiberalArts/Greek-and-Roman-Classics/pages/home.md

 promotion-table: true
 sidebar: false
 feature: true
+feature-image: media/Classics hero 2_bg.png
+---
-feature-title: Join the Greek and Roman Classics Department!
+## Join the Greek and Roman Classics Department!
 We are an interdisciplinary course of study involving languages, history, literature, philosophy, archaeology and art.
-feature-image: media/Classics hero 2_bg.png
-feature-body: >-
 Students in the Department of Greek and Roman Classics study the cultures and languages of two major civilizations of the ancient Mediterranean world.
----

 ## Explore Classical Languages, Literature and Civilizations
 The Department of Greek and Roman Classics is the vibrant home to a host of dedicated faculty members and engaging undergraduate majors.
 Both of our program options offer a sound liberal arts background — skills in critical thinking, reading and expressing oneself fluently and with cultural sophistication — that prepares students for success in any career.
 They select from two major concentrations based on their interests and goals: